demasy/aws-certified-cloud-practitioner/README.md

 <br>

-### AWS Certified Cloud Practitioner Outline
+# AWS Certified Cloud Practitioner Outline
 - Introduction
+- Introduction to Amazon Web Services
-- Foundations of Cloud Computing
+- Compute in the Cloud
+- Global Infrastructure and Reliability
+- Networking
+- Storage and Databases
+- Security
-- Technology
+- Monitoring and Analytics
-- Security and Compliance
+- Pricing and Support
-- Pricing, Billing, and Governance
+- Migration and Innovation
+- AWS Certified Cloud Practitioner Basics